About Eric James

 His interest in improving the lives of others and in innovation led him to serve as an Advisor/Teaching Fellow at Singularity University in 2012.
 He also holds two patents for devices related to clean drinking water.
 Along with his prior work, it was these combined experiences that led to his third book on innovation.

-Currently, he is the co-founder/executive director of Field Ready and is an Adjunct Lecturer at DePaul University’s Program on Refugee & Forced Migration Studies.
+Currently, he is the co-founder/executive director of Field Ready.
 He also regularly consults, starts innovative ventures and shares his knowledge with others with a deep passion for positive change.

 Specialties: Working in difficult environments